MESASAL®

 - swelling of the face, lips, tongue or other parts of the body

-- rash, itching or hives on the skin
+– rash, itching or hives on the skin. - you have severe kidney problems.

-- have a stomach or duodenal ulcer
+- you have a stomach or duodenal ulcer.

-Do not take this medicine if you are pregnant.
 It may affect your developing baby if you take it during pregnancy.

 Do not breast-feed if you are taking this medicine.

 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
-If it has expired or is damaged, return it to your pharmacist for disposal.

-Tell your doctor if you have or have had any of the following medical conditions:
+- have or have had any of the following medical conditions:

 - kidney or liver problems

-- you have taken MESASAL or an aspirin-like medicine before and became unwell
+– lung or breathing problems such as asthma - have taken MESASAL or an aspirin-like medicine before and became unwell.

-Tell your doctor if you are pregnant or plan to become pregnant or are breast-feeding.
 Your doctor can discuss with you the risks and benefits involved.

 If you have not told your doctor about any of the above, tell them before you start taking MESASAL.

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and MESASAL may interfere with each other.
 These include: